Recipe of a famous Street food dish of Odisha. A perfect blend of north and south tastes with the sourness of Dahi-vada and the savory of Aloo-dum.

-Dahi Bara and Aloo Dum.
-A famous street food of Odisha.
+Dahi Bara and Aloo Dum - A famous street food of Odisha.
 And I am sure every Odiya who have been staying away from their home must be craving for this.

-The vadas are comparatively smaller in size and the curd base is also a little bit on the thinner side.
-One more thing that brings all the elements together is roasted cumin and dry red chilli powder dusted on top.
+The vadas are comparatively smaller in size and the curd-base is also a little bit on the thinner side.
+One more thing that brings all the elements together is roasted cumin and dry red chili-powder dusted on top.

 You can prepare this a day ahead and chill in the refrigerator.
-And 30 minutes before serving remove the Vadas outside.
+Before half an hour of serving, remove the Vadas outside.
 While serving heat Aloo dum and serve on vadas.

-I am also linking up this recipe to my blogger friend Sonal's holi recipe round up on her blog simplyvegetarian777.
-Do visit her blog for some more interesting collection of recipes for holi.
+I am also linking up this recipe to my blogger friend Sonal's Holi recipe round-up on her blog simplyvegetarian777.
+Do visit her blog for some more interesting collection of recipes for Holi.

 For Dahi Bara(Vada)

-- 200 gm urad dal Whole (soaked at least for 4 hours)
+- 200 gm urad dal Whole (soaked atleast for 4 hours)

-- 2 tbsps Rava sooji /
+- 2 tbsps Rava sooji

 - to taste salt

-- ginger small piece
+- ginger Small piece

-- mango ginger small piece (optional)
+- mango ginger A small piece (optional)

-- 2 cups curd .
+- 2 cups curd

 - 3 cups water